RobinKa/discrete-flow-matching-pytorch/README.md

 1. (Optional) Create virtual environment with `python -m venv .venv` and activate with `source .venv/bin/activate`
 2. Install the dependencies: `pip install -r requirements.txt`

-- Only direct dependencies are specified right now
+- `requirements.txt` specifies all dependencies. `requirements-direct.txt` contains only the direct dependencies.
 - The code was tested with Python 3.12

 Run `python discrete_flow_matching/train.py` to start training a text generation model logging to wandb.